arobey1/mbdg/README.md

 ## DomainBed implementation

 In the DomainBed implementation of our code, we implement our primal-dual style MBDG algorithm in `./domainbed/algorithms.py` as well as three algorithmic variants as described in Appendix C: MBDA, MBDG-DA, and MBDG-Reg.
-These algorithms can be run using the same commands as the original DomainBed repository.
+These algorithms can be run using the same commands as the original DomainBed repository (see the README at the following [link](https://github.com/facebookresearch/DomainBed/blob/master/README.md)).

 Our method is based on a primal-dual scheme for solving the Model-Based Domain Generalization constrained optimization problem.
 This procedure is described in Algorithm 1 in our paper.
 In particular, the core of our algorithm is an alternation between updating the primal variable θ (e.g., the parameter of a neural network based classifier) and updating the dual variable λ.
 Below, we highlight a short code snippet that outlines our method: